 When you start the server for the first time after you add or remove an internal option or an external SCSI device, you might see a message telling you that the configuration has changed.
 The Configuration/Setup Utility program automatically starts so that you can save the new configuration information.
-For more information, see the section about configuring the server in the User's Guide on the IBM @server Documentation CD.
+For more information, see "Using the Configuration/Setup Utility program" on page 9 and the section about configuring the server in the User's Guide on the IBM @server Documentation CD.